tomalatomas/munifi_notes/README.md

 ![Alt text](images/lecture2/accknow.png)

+Mappings:

-Connection rules says what party types we can connect (if we can connect particular party types).
+- **ConnectionRule** - says what party types we can connect (if we can connect particular party types).

-Each accountability type has a set of connection rules.
+  - Each accountability type has a set of connection rules.
+- **Accountability** - relationship between two party types with accountability type.
+- **AccountabilityType** - indicates the nature of the relationship, hierarchy between the subjects (Employer-employee)
+- **Party** - Individual subjects, members of the party
+- **PartyType** - Group of members of the party (HR, IT, security, management)

 Knowledge level: Which accountability types, what party types and connection rules are possible in the system.

-Accountability is then relationship between two party types with accountability type.
+---

 ![Alt text](images/lecture2/accknowex.png)

-### Observations and Measurements
+## Observations and Measurements Analysis Patterns

 Storage and maintenance of quantitative and qualitative data